LSU-UE5/UE5-Materials/basic-iii/README.md

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Select the **File | Save All** then press the <kbd>Source Control</kbd> button and select **Submit Content**.
-If you are prompted, select **Check Out** for all items that are not checked out of source control.
+Select the **File | Save All** then press the <kbd>Revision Control</kbd> button and select **Submit Content**.
+If you are prompted, select **Check Out** for all items that are not checked out of revision control.
 Update the **Changelist Description** message and with the latest changes.
 Make sure all the files are correct and press the <kbd>Submit</kbd> button.
 A confirmation will pop up on the bottom right with a message about a changelist was submitted with a commit number.

 https://user-images.githubusercontent.com/5504953/185447657-6a67db19-b2c8-4eef-88d1-05c0ffd41009.mp4